nawazhoss/Diocese-Income-Analysis/README.md

 While these are all valuable areas of study, this project analyzes financial trends across Church of England dioceses over a 10-year period, examining income and expenditure patterns to identify key insights and regional variations.

-The goal is to help a congregation to see how their contributions create ministry impact while maintaining the financial transparency that builds trust and accountability.
+The goal is to help congregations to see how their contributions create ministry impact while maintaining the financial transparency that builds trust and accountability.
 This is achieved through visualizations, and interactive tools.

 Whether you're a researcher, church leader, policy maker, or simply curious about the Church's presence and impact across England, this project aims to provide meaningful insights grounded in real data.